ahaxu/blog/posts/2022-09-03-haskell-distinct-remove-duplicated-item-in-a-list.markdown

 ---
 layout: post
-title: Haskell distinct remove duplicated item in a list
+title: Haskell `distinct` function to remove duplicated item in a list
 author: lk
 ---